osiota/osiota-app-onewire-owfs/README.md

 ## Configuration: onewire-owfs

-This application collects temperature values (and other data) from One-Wire devices via owfs (onewire filesystem).
+This application collects temperature values (and other data) from 1-Wire devices via owfs (1-Wire filesystem).

 **Properties**